yzITI/srpc/README.md

 ## Server

-export functions to be called by clients
+Export functions to be called by clients

-### Nodejs
+### Nodejs Server

 ```js
 import srpc from './server-es.js'